11 Things You Didn't Know You Could Ask For From A Hotel

 4. Laundry bags

-On the other hand, The Independent of Singapore says if the bag is a reusable one (linen instead of plastic) then it's unlikely you're supposed to be taking it with you.
+However, if the bag is a reusable one (linen instead of plastic), then it's unlikely you're supposed to be taking it with you.
 All the same, it's worth an ask if you need a bag for laundry on your journey.
 Otherwise, you could always use a spare trash can or ice bucket bag instead.
 Just don't leave the bag of dirty clothes in the wrong spot, or you might end up paying for hotel laundry services.
 Those prices can be upwards of $5 per shirt and $3 for underwear, according to Travel Season.

 5. Bicycles

 Not all hotels participate in bike rental programs, but it is becoming more popular to offer bike rentals to guests for a small fee or no fee at all.
 For example, in a place like Portland, which is known for being cyclist-friendly, several hotels have bikes available for free, according to Oyster.
-Per the outlet hotels like Hotel Monaco and The Hotel Rose both offer free bike rentals and are near some lovely biking spots in the city.
-Meanwhile, New York City has several hotels with free bike rentals too, like The Bowery, The Jane, The James, and Hyatt Union Square to name a few, per Oyster.
+Hotels like Hotel Monaco and The Hotel Rose both offer free bike rentals and are near some lovely biking spots in the city.
+Meanwhile, New York City has several hotels with free bike rentals too, like The Bowery, The Jane, The James, and Hyatt Union Square to name a few.

 Bicycle rentals are not just a domestic hotel offering either.
 According to Forbes, there are numerous hotels worldwide that offer bikes to their visitors.
 From the Borgo Pignano in Tuscany, Italy to Ashford Castle in Ireland, there are so many possibilities.
 Many of these hotels offering such accommodations are closely located to bike paths, parks or hiking and biking trails.
 Renting a bike is a unique and fun way to see a city you've never visited before, all while still being environmentally friendly and cost-effective.